 For OTT video, API access is essential—especially if you’re working with an online video platform.
 We provide a full-featured video API that allows access to just about every feature we offer.
-This covers both video on demand and video streaming API needs.
+This covers both videos on demand and video streaming API needs.

 This element only applies to platforms that use a continuous broadcast model.
 These services need an easy way to keep content flowing.
-TV networks don’t use continuous live content, so they need a way to queue up on demand video content to be streamed on their channels.
+TV networks don’t use continuous live content, so they need a way to queue up on-demand video content to be streamed on their channels.

 An m3u file is a multimedia playlist.
 Using an online video platform like Dacast, you can easily build up a playlist of content, create an m3u8 link, and then feed that link to your streaming delivery system.
 In this manner, the content will continuously broadcast as long as the playlist remains stacked—all without any intervention from you.

-This allows you to create a simple online TV (or online radio) system to match broadcast TV.
+This allows you to create a simple online TV (or online radio) system to match the broadcast TV.